caer200/solvent_nlp/README.md

-# Extracting crystallization solvent from materials science literature
+# Challenges in Information-Mining the Materials Literature: A Case Study and Perspective

 The repository contains files for extracting crystallization solvent from supplementary information PDFs using Natural Lanugage Processing (NLP).
+Check out the published article [here](https://pubs.acs.org/doi/abs/10.1021/acs.chemmater.2c00445).

 ## Running the example code.
 The example code can be run on google colaboratory using this link [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/caer200/solvent_nlp/blob/main/example.ipynb)